|

 20 miles East of Flagstaff on US 89.

-Picacho Peak - Site of Arizona's only
+Peak - Site of Arizona's only Civil War Battle.

-Civil War Battle.
 On I-10 south of Phoenix on the way to Tucson.

-Tombstone - 2 Hours South of Tucson.
+- 2 Hours South of Tucson.
+Site of the West's most famous

-the OK Corral.
+gunfight.
+The shoot-out at the OK Corral.
 Wyatt Earp's town.
-Lots of historical "stuff",

-more than I can remember.
-Neat to see.
+Lots of historical "stuff", more than I can remember.

 Tonto Creek - 15 Miles east of Payson